 - application must run in offline mode (HTML5 offline caching)

 - only one HTML page is allowed (meaning AJAX methods deliver content to avoid page refresh)

 Additionally, I had to submit a Product Definition Document, including feature lists, user scenarios, and image mock-ups of the proposed project.
 I chose to replicate a Paramedic tool called a Pedi-Wheel.
 Here it is in action:

 The project was challenging in the sense that most of the technologies were new, which translated into them having very little documentation.

-The mobile web app was launched in 2009 and is slated to be updated in 2015.
+The mobile web app was launched in 2009 and is slated to be updated as a single-page application.